2025 AVC Women's Volleyball Champions League

-The 2025 AVC Women's Volleyball Champions League was the first edition of the newly-rebranded AVC Women's Volleyball Champions League and the 25th overall edition of the formerly named Asian Women's Club Volleyball Championship, an annual international women's volleyball club tournament organized by the Asian Volleyball Confederation (AVC) with the Philippine National Volleyball Federation (PNVF) and the Premier Volleyball League (PVL).
+The 2025 AVC Women's Volleyball Champions League was the first edition of the newly rebranded AVC Women's Volleyball Champions League and the 25th overall edition of the formerly named Asian Women's Club Volleyball Championship, an annual international women's volleyball club tournament organized by the Asian Volleyball Confederation (AVC) with the Philippine National Volleyball Federation (PNVF) and the Premier Volleyball League (PVL).
 It was held at the PhilSports Arena in Pasig, Philippines from 20 to 27 April 2025.

-Zhetysu VC won the tournament for the first time by beating VTV Bình Điền Long An in the final and Karina Denisova named the MVP.
-Both teams qualified for the 2025 FIVB Women's Volleyball Club World Championship.
-Nakhon Ratchasima Qmin C VC claimed the bronze against BAIC Motor Volleyball Club in the 3rd place match.
+Zhetysu won the tournament for the first time by beating VTV Bình Điền Long An in the final and Karina Denisova named the MVP.
+Both teams qualified for the 2025 FIVB Volleyball Women's Club World Championship.
+Nakhon Ratchasima QminC claimed the bronze against Beijing BAIC Motor in the 3rd place match.

 Host selection

 In January 2025, South Korea and Vietnam were originally considered as possible options to be the hosts.
 The next month, the PNVF announced that the Philippines would be the official host nation of the tournament.